jarun/nnn/README.md

 #### Release packages

-Packages for Arch Linux, CentOS, Debian, Fedora and Ubuntu are available with the [latest stable release](https://github.com/jarun/nnn/releases/latest).
+Packages for Arch Linux, CentOS, Debian, Fedora and Ubuntu are auto-generated with the [latest stable release](https://github.com/jarun/nnn/releases/latest).

 #### From source

-To cook yourself, download the latest stable release or clone this repository (*risky*).
-Then install the dependencies and compile (e.g. on Ubuntu 16.04):
+Download the latest stable release or clone this repository (*risky*), install deps and compile.
+On Ubuntu 16.04:

     $ sudo apt-get install pkg-config libncursesw5-dev libreadline6-dev
     $ make